securitybunker/databunker/README.md

 **NOTE**: You will need to provide your customers with a way to extract data from other internal databases.

-## Data minimization and GDPR Scope reduction

-When you clean up your databases from personal records (PII) and use the Data Bunker token instead, you are minimizing the scope of personal information stored in other systems.
-In addition, whensharing your customers' data with 3rd parties, Data Bunker provides you with the purposefully built, time-bound **"shareable identity"**.

 ## Integrity and confidentiality

 **All personal data is encrypted**.
 An audit log is written for all operations with personal records.